 - Immersive theatre techniques and costume practice interventions for display

 - Practice-based investigations into exhibition-making and contemporary gender-neutral fashion displays in museums and gallery spaces

 - Material culture: menswear collections and the biography of objects

 - European dress related superstitions: curating the personal, the private and the immaterial

 The MA Fashion Curation challenges students to critically interrogate and respond to a burgeoning field of practice and research.
 It is a well-established, innovative course that has seen, since 2004, over 80 students engage with a wide range of subjects addressing contemporary curatorial concerns including:

-Our students have gone on to work and curate at institutions like the V&A Museum, the Frida Kahlo Museum (Mexico City), National Museum of Scotland, Fashion and Textiles Museum (London), Somerset House (London), The Design Museum (London), The Simone Handbag Museum (Seoul), the Fan Museum (London) and the British Council.
+Our students have gone on to work and curate at institutions such as the V&A Museum, the Frida Kahlo Museum (Mexico City), National Museum of Scotland, Fashion and Textiles Museum (London), Somerset House (London), The Design Museum (London), The Simone Handbag Museum (Seoul), the Fan Museum (London) and the British Council.
 Many have chosen successful freelance careers in fashion curation, project management, archives and collections management and consultancy.